elucian/bee/draft/concurrent.md

-start   | call a rule asynchronously and create new thread rest    | temporary suspend main thread and wait for all threads to synchronize wait    | suspend a thread for specific number of seconds, milliseconds yield   | suspend execution and wait until a specified thread is finished
+start   | call a rule asynchronously and create new thread rest    | temporary suspend main thread and wait for all threads to synchronize wait    | suspend a thread for specific number of seconds, milliseconds yield   | interrupting current thread and give priority to other thread

 **example**